MateoG404/ObsidianCS/ObsidianCS/Software Dev/Golang/Package database-sql.md

 }

 ```
-4. Get the last id (this can be different from the Body Request)
+4. Get the last ID (this can be different from the Body Request)

 ```Go
 // get the last inserted id